Reflective-Net: Learning from Explanations: Related Work

+\emph{Gradient Noise:} Adding noise to gradients \cite{nee15,yan20} during training can also be seen as a form of augmentation or regularization.
+However, adding explanations is generally unrelated to adding noise to gradients.
+First, we do not change gradients but add input information (in the form of explanations), and second, explanations are not typically simply gradients.
+However, adding noise to the explanation, i.e. if we augment explanations, might be seen coarsely as altering a function of the gradients if explanations are computed using gradients (e.g., as in GradCAM).

-\emph{Knowledge Transfer:} \cite{li2019} used explanations, i.e. attention maps to transfer knowledge from a single-label dataset to a multi-label dataset using regularization.
-While our paper is more motivated by ``Self''-reflection, it can also be used for combining knowledge from multiple models -- known as ``Knowledge Distillation''\cite{hin15}.
-However, our approach does not match typical student-teacher approaches \cite{wang20,tan18}, since there is no ``teacher'' that guides a student.
-Rather self-reflection/self-explanation are used as input to obtain a decision.
+\emph{Knowledge Transfer:} In \cite{li2019}, explanations (i.e., attention maps) were used to transfer knowledge from a single-label dataset to a multi-label dataset using regularization.
+While our approach is motivated by self-reflection, it could also be used for combining knowledge from multiple models, known as knowledge distillation \cite{hin15}.
+However, our approach does not follow the typical student-teacher paradigm \cite{wang20,tan18}, as there is no ``teacher" guiding a student.
+Instead, self-reflection/self-explanation is used as input to make a decision.
+Knowledge from one or more networks can also be transferred to another network using input weighing \cite{dhu19}.

-\emph{Self-supervised learning} \cite{de94,jin20} aims to learn without labeled data.
-It can be based on aligning multiple modalities \cite{de94} or based on structural insights of the data \cite{jin20}.
-Learnt features based on the pre-text task are then used for the actual (classification) task.
-In contrast, we perform self-reflective learning, where the ``explanation'' is not used as a ''supervision'', i.e. label but merely as an input to the network.
+\emph{Self-supervised learning:} Some approaches aim to learn without labeled data, such as aligning multiple modalities \cite{de94} or using structural insights of the data \cite{jin20}.
+These approaches may use features learned from a prediction task to perform a classification task.
+In contrast, our self-reflective learning approach does not use the explanation as a ``supervision", or label.
+Instead, the explanation is simply an input to the network.

-\emph{Explainability} Intentional use of explanations of ``wrong'' classes might be seen as a deception attempt \cite{sch20}.
-Our work might also be used with other explainability methods (see \cite{sch19p,mes21} for recent surveys) than Grad-CAM, i.e. we do not require gradients, but some form of feature relevance score for a decision.
+\emph{Explainability:} The field of explainability is rapidly evolving, but still faces challenges \cite{mes21}.
+One concern that has been raised is that the intentional use of explanations of "wrong" classes could be seen as a deception attempt \cite{sch20}.
+Our approach can be used with any explainability method, but is most suitable for methods that explicitly provide explanations for any class for any input, such as GradCAM, LIME, and LRP.
+Methods like ClaDec \cite{sch22exp} are designed to only explain the actual prediction, so using a randomly generated explanation with such a method is likely to produce inferior results.
+LRP \cite{bach2015pixel} is a popular method, but has been criticized for being sensitive to mean shift of inputs \cite{kin19} and being dominated by the input \cite{adebayo2018sanity}.
+LIME \cite{rib16} is computationally demanding, as it requires training a proxy model for each local explanation.